aaronburt/guide-aaronburt/docs/Tailscale/VPS-Reverse-Proxy.md

 ```bash
 curl -fsSL https://tailscale.com/install.sh | sh
 ```
-This command will add the repos, and install the tailscale application including the required wireguard client.
+This command will add the repos, and install the tailscale application including the required WireGuard client.
 You now need to run the following command to start the Tailscale client.

 ```bash
 tailscale up
 ```

-Once you have succesfully authenticated the machine you can access the list of the machines from the [Tailscales](https://login.tailscale.com) Admin panel.
+Once you have successfully authenticated the machine you can access the list of the machines from the [Tailscales](https://login.tailscale.com) Admin panel.
 You need need to install the corresponding Tailscale client on the home server to allow both machines to connect to each other via an encrypted Wireguard tunnel.

-To verfiy the machines are both added either consult the Admin panel or run `tailscale status` from either machine.
+To verify the machines are both added either consult the Admin panel or run `tailscale status` from either machine.
 Following on from that just run a quick test by pinging the other machine for example:

 ```bash
 tailscale ping vps-server-machine-name-can-be-seen-from-admin-panel